niyeldeii/essays/thinking_sand_blog_post.md

 The map is complete; the territory still feels strange.

-Maybe that's because the strangeness isn't in the machine—it's in us.
+Maybe that's because the strangeness originates in us, not in the machine.

 We're pattern-completion engines too.
 We evolved to see faces in clouds, agency in rustling bushes, intention in everything that moves.